icon

 Organko 1

-In a sleek grey and lime finish, the Organko 1 – Grey & Green Bokashi Bin Twin Pack comes complete with a scoop, push tool to compress your food waste with, a drainage cup to collect the liquid fertiliser, and the Bokashi Bran, which is rich in bran meal, molasses, and valuable micro-organisms.
+The Organko 1 – Grey & Green Bokashi Bin Twin Pack comes with a scoop, push tool to compress food waste, drainage cup to collect the liquid fertiliser, and Bokashi bran, which is rich in bran meal, molasses, and valuable micro-organisms.

 Bokashi Composting with EvenGreener